Nine Network: Sport

-Channel Nine broadcasts all sporting events under the Wide World of Sports brand.
+Nine Network broadcasts all sporting events under the Wide World of Sports brand.
 The flagship sports of the brand are cricket until Nine lost the rights in 2018, Australian Open Tennis, National Rugby League (NRL), and formerly Australian Football League (AFL), until Nine lost the rights in 2006, and Super League while it existed.
 NRL games are broadcast in prime time on Nine in New South Wales, Australian Capital Territory, Northern Territory and Queensland on Friday nights; however, prime time NRL is shown at same time on multi-channel 9Gem in Victoria, South Australia, Western Australia, and Tasmania.

 Nine's other popular recurring sporting events include the State of Origin series, Gillette Twenty20 until Nine lost the rights in 2018, Gillette Series Cricket until Nine lost the rights in 2018, and Test cricket until Nine lost the rights in 2018, and formerly the Australian Swimming Championships until Nine lost the rights in 2009.
 As well as this, Nine Network also had broadcast rights for the 2006 Commonwealth Games, and, in joint partnership with subscription television provider Foxtel, had broadcast rights for the 2010 Winter Olympics and the 2012 Summer Olympics.

 On 26 May 2010, Nine became the first free-to-air television channel in Australia to broadcast in 3D.
 The broadcast was the 2010 State of Origin series.

 In 2017 Nine's Wide World of Sports became the home of netball in Australia.
 The network broadcasts two live matches every Saturday Night of the new Super Netball league.
 They also televise every Australia national netball team match including Constellation Cup and Netball Quad Series matches.
 All netball is live on 9Gem.

 In 2018, Nine acquired the rights to the Australian Open from 2020 through until 2024.
 In 2022, Nine extended its rights to the Australian Open until 2029.

 In February 2023, Nine regained the rights to the Olympics from the 2024 Summer Olympics through to the 2032 Summer Olympics in Brisbane.

 On 20 February 2024, it was announced Nine had obtained the rights to broadcast the Melbourne Cup and Melbourne Cup carnival from 2024 through to 2029.